 And, of course, you didn't see all your movies at the same point in your life.
 There is a big difference between seeing a romantic comedy film during your first date with the bestest love of your life, and seeing a romantic comedy because it was the only thing showing at the second run theater you wandered into as a way of halfheartedly distracting yourself from the constant sharp pain of her leaving you for a Republican stockbroker from Queens with all of Denise Richards' movies on DVD.
 What did you say?
 You can put that out of your mind and be Objective?
 Completely objective in making some sort of judgment that is OF COURSE completely subjective?
 Are you completely psycho?
 (During the end of MIB 2, Laurel and I simultaneously got stomach cramps from having eaten bad yak.
 I will never know if it was Objectively one of the worst movies I've ever seen.
 They were bad cramps.)

 What follows is a list of some of my favorite moments I've had while watching movies.
 I hope you enjoy it.
-Feel free to share yours with everyone on the bulletin board.
+Feel free to share yours with me.
 My list has very minor SPOILERS in it (for movies that are over ten years old) - I warn thee, I warn thee, I warn thee.

 IN NO PARTICULAR ORDER: